 - High refund rates for product quality, which means it exceeds category specific refund thresholds over the past 90 calendar days.

 You can also view and fix this issue via the Merchant Dashboard > Policy Infractions and filter for “High Product Quality Refund Rate.”

 Your Wish Standards' tier is also influenced by various types of infractions.

 Infractions are often within a merchant’s control, so these are opportunities where you can use the data to improve and try to level up your tier rating.

 A zero count and green check means there are no infractions.

 If you have infractions, then the Infractions section shows the total number of Policy infractions and/or Fulfillment infractions, and lists each, starting with the highest number of infractions in that category, as shown below.

 As noted earlier, if there’s an issued or reversed infraction that results in the leveling up or down of your tier, then your tier will update within a couple of business days.
-(This is the exception to the standard tier update schedule, which is the first Sunday (UTC) of every month.)
+(This is the exception to the standard tier update schedule, which is monthly.)

 Note: Infractions may not always result in a merchant’s tier to level down, just as a reversed infraction may not always result in a merchant's tier to level up.

 Policy infractions can occur when you do not adhere to particular Wish merchant policies.